wasdwasd0105/PicoW-usb2bt-audio/README.md

-# PicoW USB Bluetooth Audio Adapter
+# PicoW USB Audio to Bluetooth Adapter
-Use Raspberry Pico W as a USB to Bluetooth Audio Adapter.
-Tested on MacOS, Windows, Linux, and Nintendo Switch
+Use Raspberry Pi Pico W as a USB to Bluetooth Audio Adapter.
+Tested on MacOS, Windows, Linux, and Nintendo Switch.
+It utilizes BtStack for Bluetooth function.
+Now it only supports sbc codec.

 Video Demo: